 After successfully completing the requirements for deferred adjudication, your charges do not result in a criminal conviction … so you don’t have to worry about them following you right?
 Wrong.
 Your criminal arrest and the fact that you received deferred adjudication will still appear on your criminal history unless you take action.

-Depending on your offense, once you have successfully completed deferred adjudication, you may be eligible to request an order of non-disclosure.
-An order of non-disclosure is not as complete and permanent as an expunction.
-However, it can still be extremely helpful in keeping your record out of general criminal background checks, as these records can no longer be released to the general public or private employers.
-Certain potential employers, such as employers in law enforcement, government fields, medical fields or certain other fields, may still have access to this information if requested.
+Depending on your offense, once you have successfully completed deferred adjudication, you may be eligible to request an order of nondisclosure .Also, if you have only ever been convicted of a single offense you may be able to request an order of nondisclosure in very limited circumstances.
+An order of nondisclosure is not as complete and thorough as an expunction.
+However, it can still be extremely helpful in keeping your record out of criminal background checks, as your criminal record can no longer be released to the general public or private employers.
+However, certain potential employers, such as the armed forces, law enforcement, government fields, medical fields or other fields requiring state licensing, may still have access to this information if requested.

-Seal Your Juvenile Criminal Record With Williamson County Attorney Matt Shanks
+Seal Your Juvenile Criminal Record With Attorney Matt Shanks

 Many people mistakenly believe that their juvenile criminal record will not follow them into adulthood.
 However, mistakes you made while you were a teenager can still haunt you once you are an adult if you face further problems with law enforcement.
-While juvenile records are not available to the general public, they are still accessible by law enforcement and certain government agencies.
+While juvenile records are confidential and are not available to the general public, they are still accessible by law enforcement, the military, and certain government agencies.

-You may be eligible to have your juvenile records sealed — preventing disclosure of the records to law enforcement and prosecutors.
-The timing for requesting to have your juvenile records sealed will depend on whether or not you were adjudicated and the level of offense.
-If you were never adjudicated, you may be able to immediately request to have the records sealed.
+You may be eligible to have your juvenile records sealed – preventing disclosure of the records to law enforcement and prosecutors.
+The timeline for when you may request to have juvenile records sealed will depend on whether or not you were adjudicated and the seriousness of the offense.
+If you were never adjudicated, you may be able to immediately request to have your juvenile records sealed.

 Experienced Attorney Protecting Your Future

 Whether you are completing college applications, loan applications or are applying for a job, your chances will be much greater if your past criminal history is cleared from your record.
-Attorney Shanks will work hard to determine your eligibility and proceed with your case.
+Attorney Shanks will work hard to determine your eligibility and will thoroughly explain your options.
 Call 512-795-4165 or contact Mr. Shanks online to schedule a free consultation.
-His office is open Monday to Thursday from 9 am to 5 pm, and on Fridays from 9 am to noon.
-His office also offers evening appointments for your convenience.